-Cancer immunotherapy is one of the most exciting areas of research, and has the potential to be a game-changer for people with many types of cancer.
-This is because it is designed to harness the power of our own immune systems to recognize and fight cancer cells.
-There are many ways to harness this power, and in this story we’ll be describing one potentially important player: the PD-L1 protein.
+Cancer immunotherapy is one of the most exciting areas of research, and has the potential to redefine the clinical care landscape for people with many types of cancer.
+This is because it is designed to help your own immune system recognize and fight cancer cells.
+There are many ways to interact the immune response, and in this story we’ll be describing one potentially important player: the PD-L1 protein.

 A Tale of Two Receptors

 First, some background.
 Our immune system has T cells that help fight off diseases.
 T cells are like soldiers that help the body fight infections and other diseases, including cancer.

 However, cancer cells can escape this attack by expressing a protein called PD-L1.
 PD-L1 works like a “stop sign” to inactivate T cells.1

 PD-L1 works by attaching to receptors on T cells called PD-1 and B7.1.
 Both PD-1 and B7.1 can inactivate T cells.2

 One approach to fighting cancer is blocking the PD-L1 protein, which may prevent cancer cells from inactivating T cells through both PD-1 and B7.1.1

 The PD-L1 protein is an important target in cancer research.
 Blocking PD-L1 can prevent cancer cells from inactivating T cells through both PD-1 and B7.1.
 However, healthy cells may also be affected by an increased immune response.3

 1 Chen DS, Irving BA, Hodi FS.
 Molecular pathways: next-generation immunotherapy—inhibiting programmed death-ligand 1 and programmed death-1.
 Clin Cancer Res.
 2012;18:6580-6587.